 The passing of a loved one is never easy, and it can seem even more difficult if relatives have to sort out financial and legal issues.
 That’s why a final will and testament is so important for everyone.
-To further press this point, let’s look at what happens if a person dies without a will.
+To further press this point, let’s look at what happens if a person dies without a will or trust.

 What Happens When There is No Will

 A last will and testament does not settle all assets.
 Assets that are distributed apart from a last will and testament are as follows:

 - Life insurance

 - Anything attached to a TOD (transfer on death) account or TOD deed